PeterSommerlad/CPPCourseIntroduction/exercises/exercise11.md

 *  Explain what a pure virtual member function is.
 What are the implications of having one?

-*  How can you store shapes (`shape` is the base class and can have derived classes like `square` and `diamond`, see exercise below) in a `std::vector` without producing memory leaks or object slicing?

 ## Support garden planning